-Paint takes a beating in the winter, especially with the harsh and unpredictable New England weather.
+Your car's paint takes a beating in the winter, especially with the harsh and unpredictable New England weather.
 Dirt, salt, ice, and snow are all unforgiving.
+We know winter paint care can be challenging but we're here to help.
 Here are a few tips and tricks to help your paint stay picture perfect during the winter months:

 When spring (finally) arrives, give your car a thorough detailing- washing, cleaning off stuck-on residue with a clay bar, and applying a compound and waxing if you want extra protection.
 This will remove all traces of the harsh winter and make your paint look its best.

 ...we strive to provide our customer a well-rounded knowledge of all things automotive.
 Since 1988, our family owned and operated service center has been providing top quality auto repair services to Agawam, Feeding Hills, Southwick, West Springfield and the surrounding Massachusetts communities.
 If your car needs maintenance or repair before this winter season, call us at (413)314-2280 or schedule an appointment online.This article was originally published in November 2017 and has been updated.

 We are remaining open during the COVID-19 pandemic as we service a wide variety of vehicles in which our community relies on including emergency and delivery vehicles.

 Please know we have extended our PICK-UP and DELIVERY service to all customers to help minimize the impact and provide peace of mind!